How to setup Windows Active Directory with PostgreSQL GSSAPI Kerberos Authentication

 Then, to log in using Kerberos as that user, run psql like so:

-(if you do not have a ticket already, run: kinit sfrost@DOMAIN.LOCAL)
+(if you do not have a ticket already, run: kinit sfrost@DOMAIN.LOCAL

 psql -U sfrost@DOMAIN.LOCAL -h pg1.domain.local -d postgres

 Note that in Kerberos, a user is always logging into a server and we have to specify what that server is- in this case "-h pg1.domain.local" is telling psql that we want to log into the pg1.domain.local server, even though that's actually the local system.
-Further, psql, by default, will try to log into PostgreSQL using the current Unix username, which is "sfrost" in this case, but there is no "sfrost" PostgreSQL user, so we have to use -U sfrost@DOMAIN.LOCAL to tell psql to use that username to log in.
-Alternatively, the user created in PostgreSQL could be "sfrost" and a mapping created to allow the Kerberos user sfrost@DOMAIN.LOCAL to log in as that user.
-See the PostgreSQL documentation of pg_ident.conf for details.
+Further, psql, by default, will try to log into PostgreSQL using the current Unix username, which is "sfrost" in this case, but there is no "sfrost" PostgreSQL user, so we have to use -U sfrost@DOMAIN.LOCAL

 Requirements for Kerberos Authentication